brannala/brannala.github.io/brucebio.md

 however, and spent a lot of my time working after school.
 I was precocious and by age 11 had a job assembling toy exhibits at a department store.
 I switched to pumping gas and repairing tires at the local Shell station when I was 12 and worked weekends entirely on my own which seems unthinkable now.
 I cannot remember ever having done homework as a child.
 I bought a motorcycle and, as was usual in that town, rode it unlicensed on the logging roads.
 I was involved in a motorcycle accident with a crew bus when I was 15 and sustained a compound fracture of both bones in my lower left leg.
-I missed most of that school year as I was in and out of the hospital in Vancouver for surgeries.
+The injury was very serious and my parents and I were asked to choose between an amputation or a long and difficult surgery that might not be successful.
+We chose surgery and I missed most of that school year as I was in and out of the hospital in Vancouver for the surgeries which were ultimately successful.

 # My early adulthood
 I graduated from North Island Secondary School ([NISS](https://northislandsecondary.edublogs.org/)) in 1982.
 My graduating class included about 80 students, fewer than a dozen of whom went on to college.